escasinas/learning-ml/notes/remote_jupyter.md

 3) Run `jupyter notebook` on the remote machine

-4) On the host machine, set up an SSH tunnel
+4) On your host machine, set up an SSH tunnel
 ```
 ssh -L <PORT>:localhost:<PORT> user@remote_host
 ```